matellez/claude-skills/README.md

 sections with your own background.
 The trigger logic, scoring frameworks, and output structure transfer directly.

-The RevOps, leadership, and writing skills work out of the box with no personalization required.
+The RevOps, leadership, writing, and consulting skills work out of the box with no personalization required.
 Just add them to a Project and describe your situation.

 ---